Controlling swallow-worts the sustainable way

 Five potential insect biological control agents were selected for further testing: the leaf-feeding moths Abrostola asclepiadis and Hypena opulenta, the leaf-feeding beetle Chrysolina aurichalcea asclepiadis, the root-feeding beetle Chrysochus (Eumolpus) asclepiadeus and the seed-feeding fly Euphranta connexa.

 Euphranta connexa is only found on V. hirundinaria (white swallow-wort) in Europe.
 However, V. nigrum and V. rossicum also proved to be suitable hosts in our tests.
 Of the 20 non-target species tested so far, four received eggs under no-choice conditions.
-We have started to conduct egg transfer and larval development tests with these species, but the methods need improving.
-We plan to continue oviposition and development tests and to conduct choice tests with species on which development occurred.
+Work with E. connexa is challenging owing to the difficulties to synchronize the production of fruits on both test and control plants and oviposition of the fly.
+In view of limited funding, we are currently concentrating our work on C. asclepiadeus.